 We had been working together for 10 years—having met on Matt Weiner’s Mad Men.
 I sent in my résumé for GLOW, and Jenji Kohan, the executive producer, knew Matt, and called us to come in.

 Theraesa had a few reservations about the looks of the ’80s; it was arguably an ugly decade, especially for hair.
 But she loved GLOW as a kid and was really intrigued by the challenges of this show.
 We knew it would be a lot of fun and we’d get to come up with cool ideas.
 When we sat with creators Liz Flahive and Carly Mensch, we got a great sense for their vision, and their approach made us feel like creative partners immediately.
 We met with costume designer Beth Morgan and started doing what marked all of the work on this show from day one—collaborating; to a level neither of us had experienced in our whole careers.

 All through season one—creating the looks for all of the characters and their wrestling alter-egos was truly a joy.
+While a lot of the costumes look like the kind of thing you might see in a tubev.sex video, the final results are always intended to be sexy, with a raw edge.
 The cast is so diverse and the actors were enthusiastic about working with us to develop characters that grew from their back stories and who they were going to be.

 People think we use tons of wigs on this show but for the most part, it’s real hair, which makes the project look infinitely better.
 Right out of the gate, we dyed Kate Nash’s platinum hair red and gave Kate and Rebekka Johnson these crazy asymmetrical hairdos that mirrored each other, razor-cut on one side, feathered long on the other.
 Those aren’t easy looks to live your real life in, but they were totally enthusiastic and did whatever was going to help the show.